How to Follow Through on Goals (4-Phase Framework)

 Forgetting to act The cue moment passes unnoticed You meant to prep meals on Sunday but it slipped your mind

-Self-regulation failure You notice the cue but can’t override the default You see the gym bag but choose the couch
+Self-regulation failure You notice the cue but cannot override the default You see the gym bag but choose the couch

-This is why motivational pep talks don’t fix follow-through problems.
-The issue isn’t in your head.
-It’s in the missing systems between your head and your hands.
+This is why motivational pep talks do not fix follow-through problems.
+The issue is not in your head.
+It is in the missing systems between your head and your hands.

 The Momentum Lock Method: a goal follow-through framework that works

-Building on this research, what we call the Momentum Lock Method is a four-phase framework designed to prevent the predictable decay pattern that kills most goals between weeks two and six.
+Building on this research, what Goals and Progress calls the Momentum Lock Method is a four-phase framework designed to prevent the predictable decay pattern that kills most goals between weeks two and eight.

 Key Takeaway